 Tim Fairfax AC was appointed as a Director of the Vincent Fairfax Family Foundation in November 2002 and Chairman from November 2009 to March 2017.
 Tim is a businessman, pastoralist and philanthropist.

 Tim is Chairman of the Tim Fairfax Family Foundation.
-He is Chairman of the Foundation for Rural and Regional Renewal, Deputy Chairman of the National Gallery of Australia, President of the Queensland Art Gallery Foundation, Director of Australian Philanthropic Services and is a member of the National Portrait Gallery Foundation.
+He is Chairman of the Foundation for Rural & Regional Renewal, President of the Queensland Art Gallery Foundation, Director of Australian Philanthropic Services and is a member of the National Gallery of Australia Foundation and the National Portrait Gallery Foundation.

-Tim is Patron of AMA Queensland Foundation, Australian Rural Leadership Foundation, The University of Sunshine Coast Foundation, and Flying Arts Alliance Incorporated.
+Tim is Patron of AMA Queensland Foundation, Australian Rural Leadership Foundation, The University of Sunshine Coast Foundation, Flying Arts Alliance Incorporated and The Actors' & Entertainers' Benevolent Fund (QLD) Inc.

 Tim’s business interests include being Director of Cambooya Pty Ltd, Rawbelle Management Pty Ltd and Principal of TVF Pastoral, JH Fairfax & Son and Strathbogie Pastoral Company, which together operate ten rural properties in Queensland and New South Wales involving beef, wool and grain production.